Metaswitch/sprout/docs/IscInterface.md

 the iFCs.

-The internal MMTEL AS is invoked synchronously by function call, rather than asychronously by SIP message passing.
+The internal MMTEL AS is invoked synchronously by function call, rather than asynchronously by SIP message passing.
 This complicates the Sprout internals.

 When acting as an originating application server, the MMTEL AS either